-Online retailers, including Amazon, are adding more fulfillment centers to meet consumer demands for faster shipping times.
-The owners of these properties along with the contractors that build them are becoming prime M&A targets.
+Online retailers, including Amazon and Walmart, are adding more fulfillment centers to meet consumer demands for faster shipping times, a top priority during the holiday season.

 Sterling Construction Co.
 (Nasdaq: STRL) is buying Plateau Excavation Inc. for $400 million.
 Plateau serves customers in the e-commerce and warehousing sectors with infrastructure and excavating contracting services.